Vista Social

 Tools to mention on your social media manager resume:

-• Social media management platforms (Vista Social, Later, and Sprout Social)
+• Social media management platforms (Vista Social, Later, Sprout Social)

-• Social media ad platforms (Facebook Ads, TikTok Ads, and YouTube Ads)
+• Social media ad platforms (Facebook Ads, TikTok Ads, YouTube Ads)

 • Analytics tools (Google Analytics, Keyhole, Vista Social)